 Patching Plaster – How to Repair Wall Plaster

 Note: if you have trouble following the seven steps below, check out the video at the end of this guide.

 1. Prepare the Work Area

-You’ll want to put a canvas drop cloth or an old blanket down on the floor to prevent any spills and mess as plastering can be rather messy.
-Regularly check your shoes, so you don’t track plaster throughout the house.
+Put a canvas drop cloth or an old blanket on the floor to prevent any spills, as plastering is a messy job.
+Regularly check your shoes so you don’t track plaster throughout the house.

-First, make sure there are no nails or screws in the area you are going to repair.
-You’ll then want to cut out any large pieces of broken or loose plaster with a utility knife.
+First, ensure no nails or screws are in the area you’re repairing.
+Next, cut out any large pieces of broken or loose plaster with a utility knife.

-Next, make sure you sand the area with medium-grit sandpaper to ensure that all loose plaster and particles are removed from the area.
-Wipe the area down with a cloth so that it’s ready to be sealed.
+Sand the damaged area with medium-grit sandpaper to remove all loose plaster and particles.
+Wipe the area with a cloth so it’s ready to seal.